pcsmomo/react-query-bonnie/README.md

 > There are many `useUser` is used so there are 6 observers in a page \
 > but react-query is smart enough to deduplicate http requests!

+## Section 08.
+Mutations: Using React Query to Update Data on the Server

+### 66. Introduction to Mutations and Mutations Global Settings

+#### Global fetching / Error

+- Very similar to queries
+- Errors
+- Loading indicator
+  - `useIsMutating` is analogous to `useIsFetching`
+  - Update `Loading` component to show on `isMutating`

 </details>